yownas/vzsh/README.md

     move:@managers
     startstop:@managers

-user1 has access to any container while user2 only have access to www.example.com. @wheel and user3 are allowed to get a shell on the local host.
+user1 has access to any container, as the group @wheel, while user2 only have access to www.example.com. @wheel and user3 are allowed to get a shell on the local host.
 Only the group "managers" are allowed to start and stop containers and move them to other hosts. user1 is a member of  managers but has to use a special key with "admin" as suffix.

 In ~root/.ssh/authorized_keys you need to add the public keys generated in the step above.